Dr Arjun Amar

 Rowen van Eeden.
 June 2017: Understanding the cause of Martial Eagle declines in the Kruger National Park, South Africa.

 Gareth Tate.
 Dec 2016.
 Investigating plumage polymorphism in the Black Sparrowhawk Accipiter melanoleucus.
 (Co-supervisor: Jacqui Bishop).
+Currently the Birds of Prey Programme Manager at the Endangered Wildlife Trust.

 Jessie Berndt.
 2015.
 Conservation biology of the Martial Eagle Polemaetus bellicosus in South Africa: protected area dependent or ranch-land colonist?
 (Co-supervisors: Andrew Jenkins, Res Altwegg).